Manta-Network/docs/docs/manta/Technology.md

 id: Technology
 ---

 With the Ethereum 1.0 main net launch in 2015, blockchain entered into a new, Turing-complete chapter.
 Fast-forward to now, and we are experiencing a tremendous level of adoption for on-chain applications, especially regarding decentralized finance (DeFi).
-While existing decentralized projects and applications are proving the need and demonstrating a market for DeFi, we believe that adoption is only beginning.
+While existing decentralized projects and applications prove the need and demonstrate a market for DeFi, we believe that adoption is only beginning.

 To take DeFi to the next level, we need to address the existing issues: the lack of privacy, speed, and interoperability.
-By introducing a top-tier product that addresses these problems, Manta intends to expand DeFi into a larger market with better conveniences and privacy provisions.
+Manta intends to expand DeFi into a larger market with better conveniences and privacy provisions by introducing a top-tier product that addresses these problems.

 ![Polkadot](/img/polkadot.jpg)